trimstray/nginx-admins-handbook/README.md

 ## Checklist to rule them all

+This checklist was the primary aim of the _nginx-admins-handbook_.
+It contains a set of best practices and recommendations on how to configure the NGINX properly.

   > This checklist contains [all rules (70)](doc/RULES.md) from this handbook.

 Generally, I think that each of these principles is important and should be considered.
 I separated them into four levels of priority to help guide your decision.